ClickCease

 How Do I Calculate My Regular Rate of Pay?

 How rates of pay are calculated depends on the type of additional compensation you receive.
 For shift differentials or when you are paid two different rates for work during the week, your regular rate is a weighted average of the rates.
-To get this, you add up the total wages earned (including any overtime wages) at all rates and divide by the total hours worked.
+To get the average, add up the total wages earned (including overtime) at all rates, then divide by the total hours worked.

 For things such as production bonuses that are not a flat sum, you divide the production bonus by the total hours worked in the bonus-earning period.
 This is the regular rate on the bonus, and overtime is paid at .5 times the regular rate or 1.0 times it if double time for each overtime/double time hour in the bonus-earning period.

-Lastly, if you are paid by piece rate (such as a certain amount per product produced or per box of certain items harvested) or commission, you may not know your regular rate.
+Lastly, if you are paid by piece rate (such as a set amount per product produced or per box of harvested items) or on commission, you may not know your regular rate.
 However, your regular rate/overtime is calculated in one of two ways.
-One way is for the piece/commission rate to be used as the regular rate, and your overtime is 1.5 (or 2x for double time) that rate.
+One way is to use the piece/commission rate as the regular rate, with your overtime being 1.5 times that rate (or 2 times for double time).
 The second is to take the total earnings for the workweek (even if during overtime hours) and divide them by the total hours worked.
 For any overtime hours, you are entitled to an additional 0.5 (or 1.0 for double time) for that rate.

 What To Do If I Feel My Regular Rate of Pay Is Wrong?

 You work hard and are entitled to every penny you earn.
-Don’t be the one who says it is only a small amount, so I won’t worry about getting all my wages.
+Don’t say it’s only a small amount, so I won’t worry about getting all my wages.

 We know that some of the rules and calculations listed above are complex, but that’s why we’re here to help.
-If you are not sure if your employer has correctly calculated or included everything in your wages, or you think you might be owed more, contact us at Bisnar Chase to ensure your rights are not being violated.
+If you are unsure whether your employer has correctly calculated or included everything in your wages, or if you think you might be owed more, contact us at Bisnar Chase to ensure your rights are not violated.

 We have a department dedicated to employment and class action cases.
 Our expert employment lawyers offer a free consultation with no obligations, and our firm has a 99% success rate with over $1 billion won.